Prevents organ rejection after a transplant. Also treats rheumatoid arthritis and psoriasis.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to cyclosporine, or if you have certain kidney problems, uncontrolled high blood pressure, or cancer.
-You should not use this medicine if you are breastfeeding.
-You should not use this medicine if you are using treatment for psoriasis, such as PUVA or UVB therapy, methotrexate (Rheumatrex®), or coal tar therapy.
+Do not use this medicine if you have had an allergic reaction to cyclosporine or Cremophor® EL (polyoxyethylated castor oil).
+Do not use this medicine for rheumatoid arthritis or psoriasis if you have kidney problems, cancer, or uncontrolled high blood pressure.
+Do not use this medicine for psoriasis if you are also receiving PUVA or UVB therapy, methotrexate (Rheumatrex®), coal tar, or radiation treatment.

 How to Use This Medicine